george-hawkins/arf-drone/README.md

 While it is open source hardware it appears to be a product of a particular individual, Philip Rowse, and his company ProfiCNC rather than a wider community.

-At its heart it is identical to the original Pixhawk - it has same STM32 F4 MCU (running at the same speed etc.).
+At its heart it is identical to the original Pixhawk - it has the same STM32 F4 MCU (running at the same speed etc.).

 However it does have design features that the Pixhawk does not, such as vibration isolation, IMU (inertial measurement unit) redundancy, better connectors and more I/O.